 The soil is a mixture of chalk and sand and this special breckland soil gives rise to a wide variety of flora, look out for Mouse ear and Meadow Saxifrage in the spring, followed by wild Rock Rose and Wild Thyme in the summer.

-There are occasional guided walks around the reserve, call West Suffolk Parks for details.
+There are occasional guided walks around the reserve, check What's on West Suffolk for details.

 The following regulations are in place for your safety and to protect the environment, please abide by them: